 Surprising, exciting and unique: Mannheim is an urban cultural hotspot with an extensive festival programme that ranges from electronic music to rock, theatre and film.

-Fans of hard-driving rock head to the Mannheim Maimarkt showground from 30 May to 21 June.
-For the third edition of the “Zeltfestival Rhein-Neckar”, top acts will include major legends and lesser-known rockers such as Daniel Wirtz, Limp Bizkit, Judas Priest and Megadeth, as well as Johannes Oerding.
-Fans of full-on live music should put a big mark next to the Maimarkt showground – because this is also the venue for Mannheim’s legendary Maifeld Derby festival.
+Fans of hard-driving rock head to the Mannheim Maimarkt showground.
+Here, the Zeltfestival Rhein-Neckar takes place from 29 May to 21 June.
+Top acts include Cypress Hill and Status Quo.
+Fans of full-on live music should put a big mark next to the Maimarkt showground, because this is also the venue for Mannheim’s legendary Maifeld Derby festival.

 As the nights get longer again, we once again welcome Enjoy Jazz: an international festival dedicated to exploring the world of jazz and beyond.
 Since its foundation, it has matured into one of the world’s most prestigious jazz festivals.
 Festival director Rainer Kern tirelessly works to book acts who are actively exploring and pushing the boundaries of the genre.
 The result is perhaps the most multifaceted concert series in the region.

 And every time you think you have seen and heard everything with Ornette Coleman, Herbie Hancock, Brad Mehldau and all the other Enjoy Jazz regulars, you find yourself being surprised by newcomers and discoveries alike.
 This year, the festival runs from 2 October to 16 November.

 The International Film Festival Mannheim-Heidelberg has been providing surprises for almost seven decades.
 The world’s seventh oldest film festival is a magnet for cineastes and attracts around 60,000 visitors to Mannheim each year.
 Major careers have been launched here, including those of Jim Jarmusch and Wim Wenders.